apache/jackrabbit-site/src/site/markdown/index.md

 #### September 12th, 2016: Apache Jackrabbit Oak 1.4.7 released
 Apache Jackrabbit Oak 1.4.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
-See the [downloads](downloads.html#oak1.4) page for more details

 #### September 9th, 2016: Apache Jackrabbit 2.10.4 released
 Apache Jackrabbit 2.10.4 is a patch release that contains fixes and